-In Texas, possession of even a tiny amount of marijuana can land you in jail.
+In Texas, possession of even a tiny amount of marijuana can land you in jail; in fact, anything less than 2 ounces carries a maximum penalty of 180 days in jail and a fine of up to $2,000.
 But penalties are even more serious for possessing concentrates such as hash oil, which is charged as a felony and can result in up to two years in state prison.
-Some court districts in Texas have drug diversion programs that allow certain first-time offenders to complete a rehabilitation program instead of serving a prison sentence.

 Learn more about Texas marijuana laws in the table below.
 See Details on State Marijuana Laws for more general information.